maxrinalfox/professional-services/examples/creative-studio/docs/09-features/02_WORKSPACE_MANAGEMENT_GUIDE.md

 - Users cannot see other workspace's data
 - Tokens are workspace-aware (custom claims include workspace_id)
-- API endpoints validate workspace membership before returning data
+- API endpoints validate workspace membership against PostgreSQL before returning data

 ---

 ## Shared Resources

+All members of a workspace share access to the same resources, with access governed by their assigned roles and permissions.
+The primary source of truth for these shared resources is **Cloud SQL PostgreSQL**, with some metadata potentially mirrored in Firestore for real-time updates or specific frontend queries.

 ### Shared Media Library

-All members of a workspace access the same media library:
+The media library (generation history, uploaded media) is shared among all workspace members.
+Access is controlled by backend service logic and PostgreSQL queries based on `workspace_id`.

 ```typescript
 // All workspace members see the same gallery